 - And just over 3 minutes for speed endurance hills

-#5 Don’t run hill sprints when your legs are fatigued
+#5 Don’t run hill sprints when fatigued

 Now, let’s move on to the hill sprint workouts…

 Earlier in this article, I touched on the two main types of hill sprint workouts.

 - Speed endurance hills

 In this part we’ll look at the two methods and learn when and how to use these.

 Here the focus is on developing maximum strength, power and speed.
 To achieve this we need to run as fast as possible.

 As we can only sustain this for very brief periods, these need to be very short.
 And for most runners, the optimum duration should only be around 8-12 seconds.

 So, why are these so short?… Most runners can only sustain maximum running speed for brief time periods — only around 4-6seconds.
 We run these a few seconds longer to allow you time to accelerate to full speed.

 As a distance runner, you may think that you can hold sprint speed for longer.